i-adopt/patterns/adrs/002-Products.md

 In EnvThes we have added for now these extensions:
 * https://w3id.org/env/puv#statistic for adding statistical measures
 * https://w3id.org/env/puv#usesMethod for adding a method
+* http://www.w3.org/ns/sosa/madeBySensor for adding the instrument and potentially, but not recommended
 * https://w3id.org/env/puv#uom for adding the used unit
-* http://www.w3.org/ns/sosa/madeBySensor for adding the instrument

 ![I-ADOPT PLUS implemented in Envthes](002/EnvThes_I-ADOPT_plus.jpg)